Graduate Program Handbook (UNDER CONSTRUCTION)

 The supervisor's responsibilities include:

-- Determining the TA's course assignments & other duties
+• Determining the TA's course assignments & other duties

-- Estimating the weekly/semesterly hourly workload
+• Estimating the weekly/semesterly hourly workload

-- Monitoring the student's timesheet to ensure fairness and compliance.
+• Monitoring the student's timesheet to ensure fairness and compliance.

-- Observing the TA at least once during the semester.
+• Observing the TA at least once during the semester.

-- Addressing any performance issues in a timely fashion.
+• Addressing any performance issues in a timely fashion.

-- Coordinating TA coverage in case of illness or absence.
+• Coordinating TA coverage in case of illness or absence.

-- At the end of each semester, the supervisor will be asked to submit a brief evaluation of the TA's performance.
+• At the end of each semester, the supervisor will be asked to submit a brief evaluation of the TA's performance.

-At the beginning of the academic year, the TA and supervisor will be required to sign off on the "Teaching Assistant Workload Agreement" which contains an estimate of the TA's weekly/semesterly workload as well as expectations for communication and conflict resolution.
-TA workloads are calculated as a proportion of the standard 40-hour work week (50% FTE = 20 hours, 33% FTE = 13 hours, etc.).
+At the beginning of the academic year, the TA and supervisor will be required to fill out a "Teaching Assistant Workload Agreement" which contains an estimate of the TA's weekly/semesterly workload as well as expectations for communication and conflict resolution.

-Annual School of Music TA Training
+Annual School of Music TA meeting

-All Teaching Assistants (new and returning) are required to attend the annual School of Music TA Orientation during Welcome Week in order to discuss updated information about music facilities, classroom management, IT resources, and department logistics.
+All Teaching Assistants (new and returning) are required to attend the annual School of Music TA meeting during Welcome Week in order to discuss updated information about music facilities, classroom management, IT resources, and department logistics.

 Fellowships